 Day 2 - Cartagena

-After a good night's rest, we'll start the trip off with a full day of Colombian cultural immersion.
-Our local host will pick us up from the hotel for a walking tour of Old Town, giving an overview of important landmarks and events, as well as pointing out the best places to eat, shop, and drink.
-After that, we'll head to the Castillo de San Felipe for a fascinating look at the techniques used to guard the city.
+After a good night's rest, we'll start the trip off with a full day of cultural immersion.
+First up: a walking tour of Old Town, including an overview of important landmarks and events, as well as the best places to eat, shop, and drink.

 We'll have a traditional lunch at a local hotspot in one of the area's palenques.
 From there, we'll visit a music school that helps children find purpose through music and mentoring.
 Enjoy a performance of the local beats before learning how to play a drum yourself!